RaeganTysh/RaeganTysh/README.md

 ## Hello Everyone 👋

 ### I have a passion and intellectual curiosity for solving technical challenges.
-I am an accomplished mid- career professional with progressive experience working in and collaborating with cross functional technical teams.
+I am an accomplished mid-career professional with progressive experience working in, and collaborating with cross functional technical teams.
 I view each challenge as a learning opportunity and am confident, enthusiastic and determined to provide fit-for-purpose innovative solutions.<br/> NOW LETS DO SOME CODING!

 ### Contact